LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/ToolbeltDocumentation/mtls-client.md

 - `Optional` **allowSelfSigned**: `boolean`

 To ignore errors raised by self-signed certificates on the called endpoint.
-Alternative to this is providing the ca-cert as part of the clientTLS config.
+Alternatively you can provide the ca-cert as part of the clientTLS config.

 - `Optional` **json**: `boolean`

-Set this flag to true, to automatically stringify body + set correct content header.
-And parse response to json.
+Set this flag to true, to automatically stringify body + set correct content header and parse response to json.

 - `Optional` **timeout**: `number`

 Time in ms until request should timeout.
-Please be aware that MTLS calls take longer than regular HTTP calls.
+Please be aware that mTLS calls take longer than regular HTTP calls.

 ### Interface: Header